 Harassment by third parties, such as customers or suppliers

 Before 1st October 2013 there was a specific provision covering harassment by third parties, for example customers and suppliers.
 However, this was repealed by the Coalition Government.

 The position now is more complex.
 One has to consider whether the harassment or, more often, inaction by the employer in tackling it can fall within various possible types of claim:

-- For inaction by the employer to be harassment contrary to s.26 EqA, the employer needs to have a discriminatory motivation.
-It is not enough that the harassment by the third party is discriminatory, eg related to disability.
+- Inaction by the employer can be harassment contrary to s.26 EqA if the employer has a discriminatory motivation.
 Below Employer inaction as ‘harassment’ under s.26 EqA?

 - There may be a claim for indirect discrimination contrary to s.19 EqA even if the employer’s inaction does not have a discriminatory motivation.
-Though not a binding precedent, an employment tribunal held in one case (on race) that an employer was liable where it failed to ensure that all staff reported each and every incident of racial abuse by patients on an incident reporting form.
 Below Indirect discrimination.

 - Other types of claim may also apply, for example constructive dismissal if the worker has resigned, or the Protection from Harassment Act 1997 in cases of more serious harassment.
-Below Other types of claim for third party harassment?
+See below.

 In any event the employee could complain to the employer and potentially raise a grievance internally about the bullying.